-- The mutations of government discourse on ProSavana and the insertion of a language more attuned to civil society demands has been discussed elsewhere (Funada-Classen 2013). - The Master Plan Concept Note notes, for example: 'Contract farming is (notably) essential for smallholders and farmers groups as an initial step towards becoming partners of agribusinesses, in equal terms, supplying enough quantities of good quality produce, without depending on an extensive support from the companies' (ProSavana-PD 2013: 18). - Interview with informants comprising the Mozambican and Japanese teams working on ProSavana-PEM. - Interview with Embrapa respondent 5, November 2013; and respondents 6 and 7, February/March 2014. - Interview with CSO respondent 2, November 2013. - Interview with CSO respondent 1, November 2013. - It is also argued that Embrapa is currently closer to MDA that MAPA.
-Interview with Embrapa respondent 19, July 2014. - Interview with Embrapa respondent 19, July 2014. - Interview with FGV respondent 2, August 2014. - 46 Ibid. - Ibid. - 'with all the criticism that ProSavana received, the Japanese and Brazilian government grew apart [from Fundo Nacala]' (Ibid). - MINAG respondent 4, February 2014. - Reports range from 40 to 50 countries represented at the event. - MDA had, under the Lula government, become an active player in international trade fora, particulary in relation to the G20 and regional bloc Mercosur. - As noted earlier, family farms in Brazil represent about 84 percent of total farming units (IBGE 2009). - 53 Dialogue with other African countries has also taken place since then, including with Cameroon, Namibia and Sudan. - Corresponding to about US\$80-100m per country, to be paid in 3 tranches over 3 semesters. - The lending conditions established from start are as follows: interest rate of two percent (or Libor, if this rate was below two percent at the time of approval); and 15-year term and 3-year grace period, extended to 17 and 5 years, respectively, for HIPC countries (Patriota and Pierri 2013: 141). - This includes about 4,500 items.
+- The Master Plan Concept Note notes, for example: 'Contract farming is (notably) essential for smallholders and farmers groups as an initial step towards becoming partners of agribusinesses, in equal terms, supplying enough quantities of good quality produce, without depending on an extensive support from the companies' (ProSavana-PD 2013: 18). - Interview with informants comprising the Mozambican and Japanese teams working on ProSavana-PEM. - Interview with Embrapa respondent 5, November 2013; and respondents 6 and 7, February/March 2014. - Interview with CSO respondent 2, November 2013. - Interview with CSO respondent 1, November 2013. - It is also argued that Embrapa is currently closer to MDA that MAPA.
+Interview with Embrapa respondent 19, July 2014. - Interview with Embrapa respondent 19, July 2014. - Interview with FGV respondent 2, August 2014. - Ibid. - Ibid. - 'with all the criticism that ProSavana received, the Japanese and Brazilian government grew apart [from Fundo Nacala]' (Ibid). - MINAG respondent 4, February 2014. - Reports range from 40 to 50 countries represented at the event. - MDA had, under the Lula government, become an active player in international trade fora, particulary in relation to the G20 and regional bloc Mercosur. - As noted earlier, family farms in Brazil represent about 84 percent of total farming units (IBGE 2009). - Dialogue with other African countries has also taken place since then, including with Cameroon, Namibia and Sudan. - Corresponding to about US\$80-100m per country, to be paid in 3 tranches over 3 semesters. - The lending conditions established from start are as follows: interest rate of two percent (or Libor, if this rate was below two percent at the time of approval); and 15-year term and 3-year grace period, extended to 17 and 5 years, respectively, for HIPC countries (Patriota and Pierri 2013: 141). - This includes about 4,500 items.
 Tractors included in the programme have a power attribute of up to 170 CVs, which therefore also suit large farms. - Interview with MDA respondent 4, November 2013.